Acyclicity in finite groups and groupoids: Coset cycles and acyclicity criteria

 \section{Coset cycles and acyclicity criteria}

-The common notion of \emph{large girth} for Cayley graphs naturally leads to There is a basic notion of $n$-acyclicity for $\E$-groups that forbids non-trivial \emph{generator cycles} (i.e.\ representations of $1 \in \G$ by reduced generator words) of lengths up to $n$.
-This account matches the graph-theoretic notion of \emph{girth} for the associated Cayley graph, simply because the length of the shortest shortest non-trivial generator cycle in $\G$ is the length of the shortest graph cycle in $\CG$, i.e.\ its girth.
-We are interested in a more liberal notion of cycles, which leads to a more restrictive notion of acyclicity that forbids short \emph{coset cycles}, i.e.\ cyclic configurations of cosets $g_i \CG[\alpha_i]$.
+A basic notion of $n$-acyclicity for $\E$-groups would just forbid non-trivial \emph{generator cycles} (i.e.\ representations of $1 \in \G$ by reduced generator words) of lengths up to $n$.
+This account matches the graph-theoretic notion of \emph{girth} for the associated Cayley graph, as the length of the shortest non-trivial generator cycle in $\G$ is the length of the shortest graph cycle in $\CG$, i.e.\ its girth.
+We are here interested in a more liberal notion of cycles, which leads to a more restrictive notion of acyclicity that forbids short \emph{coset cycles}, i.e.\ cyclic configurations of cosets $g_i \CG[\alpha_i]$.

 \bD[coset cycle] \mbox{}\\ Let $\G$ be an $\E$-group, $n \geq 2$.
 A \emph{coset cycle} of length $n$ in $\G$ is a cyclically indexed sequence of pointed cosets $(g_i \G[\alpha_i],g_i)_{i \in \Z_n}$ w.r.t.\ subgroups $\G[\alpha_i]$ for $\alpha_i \subset E$ satisfying these conditions: \bre \item (connectivity) $g_{i+1} \in g_i \G[\alpha_i]$, i.e.\ $g_i \G[\alpha_i] = g_{i+1} \G[\alpha_i]$; \item (separation) $g_i \G[\alpha_{i,i-1}] \cap g_{i+1} \G[\alpha_{i,i+1}] = \emptyset$, \ere where $\alpha_{i,j} := \alpha_i \cap \alpha_j$. \eD